1. New to Payroll?

 PAYE information such as USC Rates, USC Rate Thresholds, Tax Credits and Standard Rate Cutoff points are not carried over and are obtained from the Revenue Payroll Notification (RPN).
 It is therefore vital that an RPN Lookup is run before you process any payruns.

-2) From a Backup File
+From a Backup File:

 3. Company Information

-You can use the ‘Check Connectivity’ option to check that the Employer Registration and Digital Certificate are valid to connect to ROS.
+You can use the Check Connectivity button to check that the Employer Registration and Digital Certificate are valid to connect to.
+Checking Connectivity also displays the Expiry date of the Digital Certificate.

 There is also a section for information required for the creation of a CSO Survey.